 At 5798 South Rapp Street sits one of Littleton's oldest and most historic buildings.
-Today, it is the the 5280 Roadhouse Restaurant.
-For most of this century it was known as simply the Columbine Mill.
+Historically, it was known as simply the Columbine Mill.

 It was never actually named the Columbine Mill, that's just what everyone called it.
 Originally built in 1901 on land that had been homesteaded by Littleton's founder, Richard Little, it was a grain elevator for the storage and shipping facility for the Rough and Ready Flour Mill, which had originally been built by Little in 1867.
 In 1918, the building was acquired by the Columbine Grange of Littleton and organized as the Columbine Mercantile Company.